raspofabs/olddodsrc/README.txt

 features that mean lots of refactoring, which should show up some of the differences in DOD vs OOP in daily use as a language that includes maintenance and bug fixing.

+To start with, the game was written in as basic a way as possible, but from the second design onwards, the game will be written out in two different ways.
+There will be refactoring of code in both branches, but both implementations will stick to the design in their own way.
+At each design checkpoint, the gameplay should be completely indistinguishable.